astrawnuts/docs_v2/docs/how_to_pay_tax.md

-# How to Pay Tax?
+# How to Pay Tax Online? 🪄

 import GetIncTaxPeriods from "./Income_Tax_Periods.js";

-:::tip Financial Return Due:
+:::tip Income Tax Financial Return Due:
 <GetIncTaxPeriods />.
 Your financial return for the period listed here is due.
 Please ignore if filed already.
 :::